Hamideh-B-H/immo-eliza-deployment/README.md

 ##  Timeline

-This project and the study of relevant theories took one week for completion.
+This project and the study of relevant theories took three days for completion.
+However, this app and its undelying model is under development.

 ##  Personal Situation